corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 A very common scenario is consuming and working over a JSON payload provided by some service, using dotnet types.

-This is often called "deserialization", and consists of taking some UTF8-encoded JSON text payload and turning it ito a representation in the dotnet type system.
+This is often called "deserialization", and consists of taking some UTF8-encoded JSON text payload and turning it into a representation in the dotnet type system.

 Generally, this requires us to bring all or part of a data stream into memory, and then construct C# objects from it.